thisismodest/modest-ui/README.md

 # modest-ui

-**The problem**: Every CSS framework wants to own your markup.
-They ship hundreds of utility classes, impose specific HTML structures, or require JavaScript runtimes.
-When you just want styled HTML that looks good and gets out of your way, you're left writing everything from scratch.
+A minimal, themeable CSS component library.
+Black and white by default.
+Write plain HTML, get styled and interactive components.

+modest-ui built on the idea that the web can now do more than we give it credit for.
+Heavy UI libraries solved real problems, but we forget how much browsers had quietly caught up.
+HTML and CSS natively gives us a lot (accessibility, device-native interactions, better performance).
+Build with the grain of the web and a lot comes for free.

-**The thesis**: modest-ui styles native HTML elements automatically.
-Add one class to `<body>`, and buttons, inputs, tables, and details elements are styled instantly — no classes needed.
+Use it when you don’t need the overhead.
+Reach for something else when you do. modest-ui styles native HTML elements automatically.
+Add one class to `<body>`, and buttons, inputs, tables, and details elements are styled instantly (no classes needed).
 When you need variants, add a modifier class.
 When you want a theme, override a few CSS custom properties.
-No JavaScript.
-No build step.
-No opinions on layout.

-A minimal, themeable CSS component library.
-Black and white by default.
-Write plain HTML, get styled components.

 ---